Universite-Gustave-Eiffel/elastodynamicsx/Readme.md

     * In parallel: Broadcast the (small) mesh to each proc & scatter the loop over the parameter (frequency or wavenumber): efficient speed up.
     * *coming soon*

-Reference for the analytical solutions:
-  * Kausel, E. (2006).
-Fundamental solutions in elastodynamics: a compendium.
-Cambridge University Press.

 ## Useful links
 Part of the code is largely inspired from: